Last updated: 1/18/2020

-External events are neither good nor bad in themselves; they’re indifferent.
-We need to accept what happens for what it is, without judging something bad has happened.
+External events are neither good nor bad in themselves; they are indifferent.
+We need to accept what happens for what it is, without judging something terrible has happened.

 Seneca believed that we should welcome misfortunes as things that can benefit us.
 Everything is training.
 The wrestler can only become better by having a skillful sparring partner or opponent.
 Adversity in life brings out our virtues and trains us to become better.

 Excessive good fortune is bad for us.
 How are we tested if everything goes well?
-Whatever adversity life throws at us, it’s an opportunity to learn.
+Whatever adversity life throws at us, it is an opportunity to learn.

-To prepare ourselves, we’d do good to engage in the premeditation of future evils.
-This is an exercise in which you reflect on things that could happen so that you’re better able to handle them if they ever did happen.
+To prepare ourselves, we would do good to engage in the premeditation of future evils.
+This is an exercise in which you reflect on things that could happen so that you are better able to handle them if they ever did happen.
 For example, grief hits us harder if we never contemplated the possibility of our loved ones dying.
-It’s good to keep in mind that we’re vulnerable, we all die, we can lose anything we have at every moment, and things could always be worse.
+It is good to keep in mind that you are vulnerable; we all die, we can lose anything we have at every moment, but things could always be worse than they are now.